Jasperredis/cerbose-lib/docs/cprint.md

 Assuming default configurations, the output would look like this:
 ![`[OK]: I like frogs.`](images/c.png)

-See custom tag configuration in 5-10.md.
+> See custom tag configuration in 5-10.md.

 ## Logging
-Logging in `cprint` is simple.
 Set the `logfile` argument to whatever file you want (e.g., `logfile="log.txt"`), and upon running the `cprint` function, that log file will be created if it doesn't already exist, and the message of the cprint call will be written to it. (assuming no errors occur).
 It will still print the output to the console unless you enable `valonly` (explained later).
+If you do not want logging, do not enter the `logfile` argument.
+It will default to `None`, which will disable logging.

 You can also enable `logfeedback` (`logfeedback=True`) to have this output upon the log being written:
 ![`[INFO]: Logged last message.`](images/b.png)
 > This output is unchanged regardless of configuration.

 ## Text Colour
 To set a text colour in a `cprint` call, add the `textcol` argument, which should contain a string corresponding to an `INTERNAL_SUBSITUTE` colour (e.g., `textcol="red"`).
+The `textcol` argument defaults to `"normal"`.

 ## Stagtypes
 Stagtypes are secondary tags that precede the primary tag in `cprint`.